imranrazik/imranrazik.github.io/Photography.md

   modalImage.alt = images[index].alt;
 }

-// Close modal when clicking outside image (on the modal background) modal.addEventListener("click", function (e) {
+// Close modal when clicking outside of the image (but within the modal background) modal.addEventListener("click", function (e) {
-  // Check if the click was on the background, not the modal-content if (e.target === modal) {
+  // Close the modal only if the click is outside the modal-content (image area) if (e.target === modal) {
     closeModal();
   }